Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Introduction

 \section{Introduction}

 Election polls spur media discussion, inform candidate and voter choices, and provide inputs to election forecasts \citep{sunshine2011evolution}.
 Candidates use polls to allocate campaign resources and voters may rely on polls to inform strategic decisions about who to vote for and whether to turnout to vote at all \citep{huang2009beyond,fey1997stability,levine2007paradox}.
-Recent high-profile polling misses both in the US and internationally have called into question the accuracy of polls and of forecasts based on poll aggregations \citep{jackson2020uncertainty,kennedy2018evaluation,sturgis2016report}.
+Recent high-profile polling misses both in the US and the UK have called into question the accuracy of polls and of forecasts based on poll aggregations \citep{jackson2020uncertainty,kennedy2018evaluation,sturgis2016report,sturgis2018assessment}.
 Pollsters now have to grapple with declining response rates, changing methods of contact, and turbulent turnout dynamics, all of which make assessing who is being sampled and how to compare the sampled population to the expected voting population more difficult \citep{hillygus2016polling}.

 Knowing that errors exist, however, does not make measuring polling errors any easier.
 Errors can come in two forms.
-Polls may suffer from a directional error, consistently over- or under-estimating one candidate's support, and excess variance, variability above what would be implied if polls were independent from each other and contacted random samples of the electorate.
-Estimating both of these quantities requires comparing a poll's result to the underlying value it was measuring.
+Polls may suffer from a directional error, consistently over- or under-estimating one candidate's support, and excess variance, variability above what would be implied if polls were independent random samples of the electorate.
+Estimating both of these quantities requires comparing a poll's result to the underlying value it measures.
 Making such comparisons is complicated by the fact that the ``ground truth'' of voters' preferences is only observed once, when the election happens, while polls measure preferences at some earlier point in time.
-This early measurement could be inaccurate simply due to temporal dynamics: undecided voters breaking heavily for one candidate, already-decided voters changing their opinion, or poll respondents making different turnout decisions than what they self-report to the pollster.
+This early measurement could be inaccurate simply due to temporal dynamics: undecided voters breaking heavily for one candidate, already-decided voters changing their opinion, or poll respondents making different turnout decisions than expected.

 Standard solutions involve only using polls conducted close to the election and assuming that preferences do not change in that time window \citep[e.g.][]{jennings2018pollerrors} or specifying a simple (linear) model for how preferences might change over time \citep[e.g.][]{ShiraniMehr2018biasvariance}.
 While limiting the amount of polling data that enters the model can help these assumptions hold, it also risks results changing based on the amount of data used.
 We demonstrate that this does in fact happen: the conclusions of these methods are inconsistent across the subjective inclusion windows, i.e. the candidate whose support is overstated by polls changes based on how many days of polling are included.
 Moreover, when the assumptions about how preferences evolve are incorrect, these methods will mislabel changes in preferences as polling errors with high precision because they do not properly account for model misspecification and the fact that the truth and measurement are observed at different times.
 Finally, certain implementations require modeling polling errors on the logistic scale to ensure that relevant quantities are bounded between 0 and 1.
 However, this complicates interpretation of estimated polling errors because they require an inverse-logistic transformation to report results with meaningful units and the directional error varies with the actual election result.